bo-noise/bomod/README.md

-# bomod
+# BoMod
-A balatro mod thats bad.
+A mod that adds a lot of unuseful jokers and lots of things.